aleksandraszum/bigdata1/readme.md

 This solutions was written on Linux with Python3.7.1.
 You should install Python (and library such as: pandas, numpy, matplotlib, seaborn, sys), Anaconda, Jupyter Notebook.

-* Clone repo to own computer using:
+* Clone repo to own computer writting:

 git clone https://github.com/aleksandraszum/bigdata1.git